Activists take Qatar workers protest to FIFA boss's home town | Law-Order

 Activists take Qatar workers protest to FIFA boss's home town

-Britain's Guardian newspaper reported last year that at least 6,500 migrants -- many of them working on World Cup projects -- had died in Qatar since it won the right in 2010 to stage the World Cup.
-Hassan Al Thawadi, the secretary general of Qatar's Supreme Committee for Delivery and Legacy, said in a TV interview with British journalist Piers Morgan aired last month that the number of migrant worker deaths at World Cup-related projects was "between 400 and 500".
+Britain's Guardian newspaper reported last year that at least 6,500 migrant workers -- many of them working on World Cup projects -- had died in Qatar since it won the right in 2010 to stage the World Cup.
+The International Labour Organization has questioned that number, which it said included all deaths in the migrant population.

-Hassan Al Thawadi, the secretary general of Qatar's Supreme Committee for Delivery and Legacy, said in a TV interview with British journalist Piers Morgan aired last month that the number of migrant worker deaths at World Cup-related projects was "between 400 and 500".
+The International Labour Organization has questioned that number, which it said included all deaths in the migrant population.
+Qatari World Cup organisers have said that there have been three work-related fatalities and 34 non-work-related deaths among workers at World Cup 2022 sites.
 Amnesty and other rights groups have led calls for FIFA to compensate migrant workers in Qatar for human rights abuses by setting aside $440 million, matching the World Cup prize money.

-FIFA has said it was assessing Amnesty's proposal and implementing an "unprecedented due diligence process in relation to the protection of workers involved".
-FIFA has said it was working with the organising committee and had already compensated a number of workers.
-It did not immediately respond to a request for comment on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)